rahulabtar/Giano/docs/perspective_distortion_solutions.md

 ## Problem
 When the camera is not directly above the keyboard, the perspective transformation introduces non-uniform scaling in both x and y directions.
 This causes:
-- Moving upward in physical space changes the y-coordinate in bird's-eye view
-- X-coordinate distortion also exists
+- X-coordinate distortion occurs towards the edges of the frame, due to camera positioning
 - Distance calculations become biased

 ## Solutions